Hindu philosophy: Viśiṣṭādvaita

 Ramanuja (c.
 1037–1137) was the foremost proponent of the philosophy of Viśiṣṭādvaita or qualified non-dualism.
 Viśiṣṭādvaita advocated the concept of a Supreme Being with essential qualities or attributes.
 Viśiṣṭādvaitins argued against the Advaitin conception of Brahman as an impersonal empty oneness.
 They saw Brahman as an eternal oneness, but also as the source of all creation, which was omnipresent and actively involved in existence.
 To them the sense of subject-object perception was illusory and a sign of ignorance.
 However, the individual's sense of self was not a complete illusion since it was derived from the universal beingness that is Brahman.
 Ramanuja saw Vishnu as a personification of Brahman.

+The Viśiṣṭādvaita sub-school also disagrees with the Advaita claim that misconception (avidyā) is indescribable as either real or unreal (anirvacanīya).
+It sees this as a contradiction, and argues that avidyā must either be non-different from Brahman or different from Brahman.
+If it is different from Brahman, the non-dualist position of Shankara is given up, but if it is non-different, it must exist ultimately as Brahman.
+Ramanuja claims that avidyā cannot be identical with Brahman because Brahman is pure knowledge, and avidyā is absence of knowledge.
+Ramanuja also argues that the Advaita position cannot coherently maintain that Brahman is non-intentional consciousness (consciousness that does not have an object), because all cognitions are necessarily about something.

 Dvaita

 Dvaita refers to a theistic sub-school in Vedanta tradition of Hindu philosophy.
 Also called Tattvavāda and Bimbapratibimbavāda, the Dvaita sub-school was founded by the 13th-century scholar Madhvacharya.
 The Dvaita Vedanta school believes that God (Vishnu, Paramatman) and the individual Selfs (Atman) (jīvātman) exist as independent realities, and these are distinct.

-Dvaita Vedanta is a dualistic interpretation of the Vedas; it espouses dualism by theorizing the existence of two separate realities.
+Dvaita Vedanta is a dualistic interpretation of the Vedas; it espouses dualism by theorising the existence of two separate realities.
 The first and the only independent reality, states the Dvaita school, is that of Vishnu or Brahman.
 Vishnu is the Paramatman, in a manner similar to monotheistic God in other major religions.
 The distinguishing factor of Dvaita philosophy, as opposed to monistic Advaita Vedanta, is that God takes on a personal role and is seen as a real eternal entity that governs and controls the universe.
-Like Vishishtadvaita Vedanta subschool, Dvaita philosophy also embraced Vaishnavism, with the metaphysical concept of Brahman in the Vedas identified with Vishnu and the one and only Supreme Being.
+Like Vishishtadvaita Vedanta sub-school, Dvaita philosophy also embraced Vaishnavism, with the metaphysical concept of Brahman in the Vedas identified with Vishnu and the one and only Supreme Being.
 However, unlike Vishishtadvaita which envisions ultimate qualified nondualism, the dualism of Dvaita was permanent.
+Dvaita sub-school disagrees with the Vishishtadvaita claim that Brahman is linked with the individual self and the world in the way that a soul is with its body.
+Madhvacharya argues that Brahman cannot be the material cause of the world.

 Salvation, in Dvaita, is achievable only through the grace of God Vishnu.